eppenga/GoldStar-Binance/README.md

 - action   - BUY or SELL, for SELL no quantity is required.
 - pair     - Crypto pair to be used (required).
 - key      - Add a unique key to URL to prevent unwanted execution (optional).
+- mult     - Multiply the minimum order value by this amount (optional).
-- spread   - Minimum spread between historical BUY orders, setting $spread to zero disables this function.
+- spread   - Minimum spread between historical BUY orders, setting to zero disables.
 Defaults to the setting in config.php (optional).
 - markup   - Minimum profit.
 Defaults to setting in config.php (optional).
 - limit    - Place a limit (SELL) order on top of every (BUY) order, set to true or false
 - tv       - Use TradingView verification on BUY orders, set to true or false